 How to get to HOPPY street

-Thanks to the some of my friends from Telecom Square, I was introduced to Hoppy Street!
+Thanks to some of my friends from Telecom Square, I was introduced to Hoppy Street!

 When you order Hoppy, you have to order the shochu also and then mix them yourself.
-I also suggest you get the yakitori to snack on; Hoppy and yakitori is a great combination.
+I also suggest you get the yakitori to snack on; Hoppy and yakitori are a great combination.

 Looking for Peace and Quiet in Tokyo?

 As you can tell, I like the nightlife and hustle-bustle of Tokyo, but if you aren’t into unique things to do in Tokyo, then check out Sarah Wilson’s guide to Peaceful Tokyo.
 I met Sarah while hiking the Kumano Kodo and absolutely love her work and philosophy.

 A Great Location to Stay in Tokyo for your Off the Beaten Path Adventures